 You can see pictures of Market Harborough which are provided by:

-- There is a War Memorial on the square which can be seen in Jon BILLINGER's photo (linked in the Description section).
+The War Memorial on the square can be seen in Jon BILLINGER's photo (linked in the Description section).

 There are twenty-one Commonwealth War Graves in the Northampton Road Cemetery from World War I and one from WW II: